rubatopy/rubato/docs/source/api.rst

 Scenes and Their Management
 ***************************

-:func:`Scenes <rubato.classes.scene.Scene>` hold a collection of Game Objects and Groups.
-It also manages a :func:`Camera <rubato.classes.camera.Camera>`.
+:func:`Scenes <rubato.struct.scene.Scene>` hold a collection of Game Objects and Groups.
+It also manages a :func:`Camera <rubato.utils.camera.Camera>`.
 Scenes are used to compartmentalize code.
 For example, you could have each level of your game on a different scene.
 Then to switch levels you would switch scenes.
-Every game has a :func:`Scene Manager <rubato.classes.scene_manager.SceneManager>` which helps you switch between scenes easily.
+Every game has a :func:`Scene Manager <rubato.struct.scene_manager.SceneManager>` which helps you switch between scenes easily.

-:func:`Groups <rubato.classes.group.Group>` also hold a collection of Game Objects and other Groups.
+:func:`Groups <rubato.struct.group.Group>` also hold a collection of Game Objects and other Groups.
 Their main purpose is to further compartmentalize items.
 For example, items in 2 different groups won't collide with each other.
 In this tutorial, we won't be using Groups as we don't need this functionality here.